americanexpress/one-app/README.md

 ```

 The `extendSafeRequestRestrictedAttributes` directive accepts a list of cookie names in `cookies` and header identifiers in `headers`.
 By default all cookies and headers are removed from the Express `req` object as a security precaution.
 Named cookie and header identifiers may be added to `extendSafeRequestRestrictedAttributes` to allow whitelisted cookies and headers to remain on the Express `req` object.
 The sanitized `req` object will be passed into the [Vitruvius](https://github.com/americanexpress/vitruvius) method, `buildInitialState` when constructing Redux's initial state on server-side render.

-> 👮**Security Feature**: Limits headers and cookies from being passed to Redux's initial state.

 **📘 More Information**
 * [`requiredSafeRequestRestrictedAttributes`](#requiredsaferequestrestrictedattributes)